The Protection of Personal Information (POPI) Act was first announced in November 2013 and will be enacted during 2018.

 The Act applies to all South African businesses that collect personal information of clients and service providers.

-When the Act becomes law your business will be given 12 months to become compliant.
+When the Act becomes law your business will have 12 months to become compliant.
 After that you must keep personal information regarding clients and service providers secure or face fines and jail time if you publish or lose it.

 The Protection of Personal Information Act supports everyone's right to privacy.
 It protects you by requiring that all personal information that's held by any business is managed responsibly.